SurajSSingh/Site/content/blog/better_sieve/part-1.md

         except StopIteration:
             break
 ```
 3. A function that takes a list and tries to find the shortest repeating pattern length.
 This is able to also handle partially defined patterns, for example: given $[2,4,5,2,4,5,2]$, it will determine that a length of 3 is enough to repeat, even though the last "pattern" is not fully defined.
 This does create an issue of how do we know if the pattern is correct (there might not be a pattern).
-This function does not address this, merely its goal is to find the shortest possible which can satisfy if we assumed it repeated.
+This function does not address this, merely its goal is to find the shortest possible pattern which can satisfy if we assumed it repeated.
 ```python, linenos
 def shortest_periodic_pattern(list_with_pattern: list[int]) -> int:
     max_pattern_len = len(list_with_pattern)